Is Chlorine Enough To Keep A Pool Clean?

 The frequency of chlorine treatments will depend on a variety of factors, including the size of the pool, the number of swimmers, and the weather conditions.
 In general, a pool should be treated with chlorine at least once per day, but this may need to be increased during periods of heavy use or hot weather.
 It is important to regularly test the water and adjust the chlorine levels as needed.

-You might be interested in: How Long Do Polaris Pool Robots Last?
+You might be interested in: How Do I Get My Pool Vacuum To Work?

 Leave a Comment